FyshOS/fynedesk/README.md

     go get fyne.io/fynedesk/cmd/fynedesk_runner

-From then on execute that instead of the `fynedesk` command for a more resillient desktop when testing out pre-release builds.
+From then on execute that instead of the `fynedesk` command for a more resilient desktop when testing out pre-release builds.

 # Shipping FyneDesk